Randal Grichuk Player Props: Rockies vs. Marlins

 Randal Grichuk At The Plate

-- Grichuk has five doubles, a home run and eight walks while batting .344.
+- Grichuk has five doubles, a home run and eight walks while hitting .324.

-- He has hit a long ball in one of 17 games, and in 1.4% of his plate appearances.
+- He has homered in one of 18 games, and in 1.3% of his plate appearances.

-- Grichuk has driven in a run in six games this season (35.3%), including one multiple-RBI game.
+- Grichuk has driven in a run in six games this year (33.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.